RedisBloom/RedisBloom/docs/commands/cf.insert.md

 Adds one or more items to a cuckoo filter, allowing the filter to be created with a custom capacity if it does not exist yet.

-These commands offers more flexibility over the `ADD` command, at the cost of more verbosity.
+This command offers more flexibility over the `ADD` command, at the cost of more verbosity.

 ## Required arguments

 <details open><summary><code>key</code></summary>

-is key name for a cuckoo filter to add items to.
+is key name for a cuckoo filter to insert items to.

 If `key` does not exist - a new cuckoo filter is created.
 </details>

 <details open><summary><code>ITEMS item...</code></summary>

-One or more items to add.
+One or more items to insert.
 </details>

 ## Optional arguments